EckertLab/protocols/DNA_library_prep_(parchman).md

   1. Do not label with ‘Digestion’, label with ‘digested’ to emphasize past tense.
 1. Centrifuge at 1000xG for 20s to pull all liquid to the bottom of the wells
 1. Place in Thermocycler and start the Digest Cycle
-1. Once cycle has completed, place in 20°C refridgerator in the section labeled "**Ready for Ligation**".
+1. Once cycle has completed, place in 4°C refridgerator in the section labeled "**Ready for Ligation**".

 ___

 ##Ligation:
 **_Making Master Mix II for Ligation (125% of what you will need)_**
-This is good for one 96-well plate. _Note that the official protocol calls for addition of MseI adaptor to Master Mix II, we DO NOT add it to this Master Mix since it is already included in Master Mix I_
+This is good for one 96-well plate.
+Once made, store in -20°C refridgerator. _Note that the official protocol calls for addition of MseI adaptor to Master Mix II, we DO NOT add it to this Master Mix since it is already included in Master Mix I_
 * Label a 1.5mL microcentrifuge with "**MMII**"
 * Into it pipette:
   * 8.64μL ultrapure H<sub>2</sub>O